|

 Do you need another tool for working with the CDISC set of standards ?

 We have an enormous amount of experience with the CDISC ODM standard, and a good amount of experience with the XML implementation of the Lab standard.
+Furthermore, we are very experienced in designing and developing software for working with XML, mostly in Java, but also in Perl (CGI), PHP, C++.

 So, if you need a tool to work with CDISC standards, or need advice for developing such tools or systems, do not hesitate to contact us.